aCinal/fe3c/examples/host/README.md

-# Fe3C example application
+# Fe3C example host application

+A simple command-line tool for signature generation and verification.

 ## Build

-To build the example application make sure you have built and installed the `libcementite` library first, and then run:
+To build the example host application make sure you have built and installed the `libcementite` library first, and then run:

 ```bash
 make